Denver Motorcycle Accident Attorney

 Insurance adjusters, defense attorneys, and police officers often have an inherent bias against motorcyclists.
 They assume you were speeding.
 They assume you were reckless.

 I’ve been riding motorcycles my entire life.
 I started on dirt, then moved to street and cruisers, and now to my current passion, riding and racing on the track.
 In 2023, I won the MRA Novice GTU Season Championship.
 I know that you can do everything right, like wear the gear, choose the perfect line, and ride defensively, but still be invisible to a driver looking at their phone.
+I've also been on the other side of this.
+I know what it feels like to be seriously hurt doing something you love, and what the road to recovery actually looks like.
+Read my story.

 I founded VENYX to level the playing field.
 I use my racing experience to reconstruct the crash dynamics that police reports often miss, ensuring you aren't blamed for someone else's mistake.
 My lower fee structure means you keep more of the money you deserve, helping you get back on your feet, and back on two wheels.